stanford-crfm/levanter/docs/design/Multiple-Data-Mixture.md

 2. At every batch, the weight of each domain is used to sample the number of tokens from the corresponding domain.

-Ideally, we still want to preserve the reproducibility and deterministic batches of Levaner, as specified in the [Data Loader design](Data-Loader-Design.md).
+Ideally, we still want to preserve the reproducibility and deterministic batches of Levanter, as specified in the [Data Loader design](Data-Loader-Design.md).